ms/buildtogether.tech/src/errors/index.md

 <!-- continue -->
 somewhere near the start of your program.
-The `DEBUG` option identifies the lowest-level messages in your program---the ones you probably only want to see when you're trying to figure out what's gone wrong.
+The `DEBUG` option identifies the lowest-level messages in your program—the ones you probably only want to see when you're trying to figure out what's gone wrong.
 In order, the more important [% i "logging!levels" %]levels[% /i %] in most logging libraries are `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.
 If you only want messages at the `WARNING`